 As a general rule yes, however that is not always realistic.
-Women in particular like to wear nail polish, particularly through the warmer months and to events if they are wearing open toed shoes.
+Women in particular like to wear nail polish, particularly through the warmer months and to events if they are wearing open-toed shoes.
 If you would like to wear nail polish, we recommend only having it on for a few days and then removing it.
-Long term nail polish wear can damage and discolour the nail, so it is important to make sure that your nails have more time without nail polish on them.
+Long-term nail polish wear can damage and discolour the nail, so it is important to make sure that your nails have more time without nail polish on them.

 What Is Callus And How Can I Manage It?

-Callus presents as a yellowish growth of skin on areas of the foot where there is increased pressure and loading on the one spot.
+Callus presents as a yellowish growth of skin on areas of the foot where there is increased pressure and loading on one spot.
 It is the body’s protective response to pressure, however, it can become problematic if not treated properly.
-Common places for callus to form include the heels, the big toes and along the ball of the foot.
+Common places for callus to form include the heels, the big toes, and the ball of the foot.
 Callus on the heels can lead to cracking of the skin and bleeding, which can be very painful.
 In the clinic, we use a scalpel to carefully debride the callus.
 We then use a sanding disc to smoothen the skin and apply moisturiser.
 Simple things that you can do at home to help with callus include the use of a pumice stone and applying a urea-based moisturiser to help soften the skin.

 I Have A Corn, Should I Try Using A Corn Pad?

-Corns can sometimes be tricky to treat due to their locations.
+Corns can sometimes be tricky to treat due to their location.
 Corn pads are available at chemists, however, should be used with caution.
 They contain salicylic acid which is used to help break down the skin.
 However, if the corn pad is used incorrectly, it can affect the surrounding healthy skin and cause further problems and pain.
-It is important that if you are suffering from a corn, that you seek medical advice before proceeding with using a corn pad, particularly if you have an underlying medical condition such as diabetes.
+It is important that if you are suffering from corn, you seek medical advice before proceeding with using a corn pad, particularly if you have an underlying medical condition such as diabetes.

 Why Can’t I Just Have A Pedicure Instead Of Seeing A Podiatrist?